DumplingsDevs/Pipelines/docs/key_concepts.md

                                                         ▼
 ```

-There is a lot of ways how to register Closed Types Decorators:
+There is a lot of ways how to register Open/Closed Types Decorators:

 ```cs
 .AddDispatcher<IDispatcher>(dispatcherAssembly)